-Oopjen was born in 1611 as the daughter of a very wealthy and old regent family that became rich on the grain and gunpowder trade.
+Oopjen was born in 1611 as the daughter of a very wealthy and old regent family that became rich through trading in grain and gunpowder.

-These are the largest life-size portraits that Rembrandt produced.
+They are the largest portraits, life-size, that Rembrandt painted.
 Normally only seen among the European nobility.
 The paintings are full of luxury, not only the clothing but also the marble floor, which was not common at the time.
 The man was always portrayed on the left because of the incidence of light, which therefore only shows part of the face.
 The woman, on the other hand, had all the light in her face and was depicted on the right.
 There is a clear play of lines that Rembrandt made use of.
 He also accentuated the light and dark with more contrast than in reality.
 Rembrandt painted everything himself.
 In other paintings, Rembrandt sometimes had his pupils paint the background or the clothing.

-The painting is part of the collection of the Rijksmuseum in Amsterdam and the Louvre in Paris.
+The painting belongs to the collection of the Rijksmuseum in Amsterdam and the Louvre in Paris.